 - Reliable camera bag.
 Don’t trust your gear with cheap camera bags.

 - Buy editing software eg: Adobe Lightroom and Photoshop.
 Other notable considerations are Luminar and Capture One.
+Do check out some reviews of Luminar and Capture One.

 This is a good beginner kit for wedding photography.
 Depending on your budget and shooting style.
 You can opt for prime (fixed) lenses or multipurpose zoom lenses like 24-70mm.